jwoehr/qisjob/README.md

     * If you have multiple files of this sort, all must have the same name for their `QuantumCircuit` object.
   * An example circuit (very long execution!) is found in the `qc_examples` subdirectory of the project.

-You can load and run multiple files, but you cannot mix Qasm and `QuantumCircuit` files in the same execution of the `qis_job.py` script.
+You can load and run multiple files, but you cannot mix Qasm and `QuantumCircuit` files in the same execution of the `qisjob`.

+You can use the experimental [NuQasm2](https://github.com/jwoehr/nuqasm2) to compile your OPENQASM2.0 source code and run it if you first install that project and then use `qisjob`'s `-n` _include-path:include-path:..._ switch

 For this project you will need to install
 * [Qiskit/qiskit-terra](https://github.com/Qiskit/qiskit-terra)